MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-update/$addtoset.md

 # $addToSet

-The `$addToSet` operator adds elements to an array only if they do not already exist in the array.
+The `$addToSet` operator adds elements to an array only if they don't already exist in the array.
 This operator ensures that there are no duplicate items in the array.

 ## Syntax